 Next, enter in the value of the company’s gross assets immediately before the share issue (excluding the investment).
 This must be less than £200K for SEIS and less than £15million for EIS.

-You’ll also need to state the number of full-time employees at the date you issued the shares, this includes founders and directors.
+You’ll also need to state the number of full-time employees at the date you issued the shares.
+Note that this numbers includes founders and directors.

 If you have filed Company accounts with Companies House, please indicate that.